Primary Navigation Mobile

 Servicing and warranty

-Buyers can also opt for SsangYong’s three-year service plan, which covers the cost of the Tivoli’s first three scheduled services and its first MOT for 34 monthly payments of £19.99.
-You also get two years of RAC extended roadside recovery included in the price.
+Buyers could also opt for SsangYong’s three-year service plan, which covered the cost of the Tivoli’s first three scheduled services and its first MOT for 34 monthly payments of £19.99.
+This was transferrable.

 Reliability